Bringing Down the Horse 30th Anniversary Tour

 The LP yielded four hit singles:

-Influenced by a slew of first-generation American songwriters, including The Band and Tom Petty & the Heartbreakers, The Wallflowers will also pay tribute to the 50th anniversary of Tom Petty & the Heartbreakers by playing Petty’s 1982 album Long After Dark in its entirety on the upcoming tour.
+Influenced by a slew of first‑generation American songwriters, including The Band and Tom Petty & the Heartbreakers, The Wallflowers are now building on that legacy.
+As a result, they’ll also pay tribute to the 50th anniversary of Tom Petty & the Heartbreakers by performing Petty’s 1982 album Long After Dark in its entirety on the upcoming tour.

 Jakob Dylan, the band’s chief songwriter, remains a vital performer in American rock music.
-In 2002, he inducted Tom Petty into the Rock n Roll Hall of Fame.
-In 2018, he performed in the critically acclaimed documentary Echo in the Canyon, which included collaborations with artists ranging from Neil Young and Eric Clapton to Beck, Cat Power, Norah Jones, and Regina Spektor.
+In 2002, he further underscored that influence by inducting Tom Petty into the Rock & Roll Hall of Fame.
+Later, in 2018, he expanded his creative reach by performing in the critically acclaimed documentary Echo in the Canyon, which featured collaborations with artists ranging from Neil Young and Eric Clapton to Beck, Cat Power, Norah Jones, and Regina Spektor.

-Dylan also contributed songs to several soundtracks, including The Wallflowers’ cover of “Heroes” for the 1998 Godzilla film soundtrack, “Arms of a Ghost” to the television series, NCIS Los Angeles, and “Nothing But the Whole Wide World” to Friday Night Lights.
-In 2025 The Wallflowers supported Eric Clapton on his US tour, as they had done in the past for him, as well as supporting performances for the Who and The Rolling Stones.
+Dylan also contributed songs to several soundtracks, including The Wallflowers’ cover of “Heroes” for the 1998 Godzilla film, “Arms of a Ghost” for the television series NCIS: Los Angeles, and “Nothing But the Whole Wide World” for Friday Night Lights.
+In addition, The Wallflowers supported Eric Clapton on his 2025 U.S. tour—continuing a relationship they had built on past collaborations—and they also joined supporting bills for both The Who and The Rolling Stones.

 For tour dates, tickets, and additional updates, visit wallflowersmusic.com.